sea-bass/pyrobosim/docs/source/usage/basic_usage.rst

     python3 examples/demo.py

+This serves the UI at ``http://localhost:8050`` and opens it in your default browser.

-You can now interact with the GUI through the buttons and text boxes.
+You can now interact with the UI through the buttons and text boxes.
 For example, enter "bedroom desk" in the **Goal query** text box and then click the **Navigate** button.
 Once at the destination, click **Pick**.